Adelaide degree wins high recognition

 "Adelaide and my study experiences at the University have given me the most wonderful memories of my life so far.
 I wouldn't hesitate to go back there to further my skills," he said.

-Mr Liu graduated with 38 other students at the Hotel Intercontinental in Hong Kong on 17 April.
+Mr Liu will graduate with 38 other students at the Hotel Intercontinental in Hong Kong at 7.30pm on Tuesday 17 April.